-If you have forgotten your HawkID and/or password or would like to change your password, visit the HawkID Tools page.
+If you forgot your HawkID and/or password or you would like to change your password, visit the HawkID Tools page.

 4. Connect to Campus Internet

-- Wireless internet (called eduroam) is available all over campus.
-Find easy instructions on how to connect wirelessly (eduroam)
+- Wireless internet (eduroam) is available all over campus (indoors and out).
+Find easy instructions on how to connect wirelessly through eduroam

-- Wired connect (ResNet) is available in all residence halls.
+- Wired internet (ResNet) is available in all residence halls.
 Find instructions on how to use your Ethernet cable to connect to the internet in the residence halls

 Explore our suggested computer configurations for new and previously purchased computers to see how they compare to our recommended requirements.

-If you have already purchased a computer for school, make sure it is up to date by following these easy steps to update your operating system.
+If you already have a computer for school, make sure it is up to date by following these easy steps to update your operating system.